-YM Tengku Makram Bin Tengku Ariff, aged 58, Malaysian, was appointed as the Independent Non-Executive Deputy Chairman on 18 September 1997.
+YM Tengku Makram Bin Tengku Ariff, aged 59, Malaysian, was appointed as the Independent Non-Executive Deputy Chairman on 18 September 1997.
 Tengku Makram completed his middle certificate of education (MCE) and served in the Royal Malaysian Armed Forces before venturing into business.
 He was involved in property development and construction and operates a motorcar distribution dealership.

 He serves as the Chairman of the Audit Committee of TGI.
 He is also a member of the Nomination and Remuneration Committees of TGI.
 He has attended all of the five Board meetings held for the financial year.
 He does not have any family relationship with any director and/or major shareholder of the Company.
 He has no conflict of interest with the Company.
-He is also the Director of Kemayan Corporation Bhd, Tien Wah Press Holding Berhad and Comintel Corporation Berhad.
 He had no conviction for offences within the past 10 years.

-Mr Ang Poon Chuan, aged 65, Malaysian, was appointed as the Managing Director on 18 September 1997.
+Mr. Ang Poon Chuan, aged 66, Malaysian, was appointed as the Managing Director on 18 September 1997.
 He completed his MCE prior to joining Thong Guan as a Marketing Executive in 1965.
 He rose through the ranks to the position of Managing Director of Syarikat Thong Guan Trading Sdn.
 Bhd. and Thong Guan Plastic & Paper Industries Sdn.
-Bhd., both currently are whollyowned subsidiaries of TGI in 1983.
+Bhd., both currently are wholly-owned subsidiaries of TGI in 1983.
 During his 43 years of services, he has gained extensive knowledge of the plastic, paper, food, beverages and trading business and has developed invaluable business acumen and foresight that has shaped TGI to it present stature.
 He is a well respected figure in the plastic industry and was the former President of the MPMA (Northern Branch).

 He serves as the Chairman of the Employees' Share Option Scheme Committee and a member of the Remuneration Committee.
-He has attended all the four out of the five Board meetings held for the financial year.
+He has attended all the four Board meetings held for the financial year.
 He is the brother of Mr. Ang Poon Khim and Mr. Ang Poon Seong.
-He is a major share-holder of Foremost Equals Sdn.
+He is a major shareholder of Foremost Equals Sdn.
 Bhd. which is a major shareholder of TGI.
 He has no conflict of interest with the Company other than as disclosed in the notes to the financial statements and does not hold any other directorship in public companies.
 He had no conviction for offences within the past 10 years.

-Mr Ang Poon Khim, aged 54, Malaysian, was appointed as the Non-Independent Executive Director on 18 September 1997.
+Mr. Ang Poon Khim, aged 55, Malaysian, was appointed as the Non-Independent Executive Director on 18 September 1997.
 He obtained a Bachelor of Science (Hons) degree in Mechanical Engineering from Teeside Polytechnic, United Kingdom in 1980.
 He joined Thong Guan in 1981 after a spell as a Test Engineer at Advance Micro Devices (Export) Sdn.
 Bhd.
 He has contributed to developing the production processes and was instrumental in developing the industrial and export sales of TGI.
 He is presently the Operations Director and is responsible for overseeing the production and sales functions of TGI.